-This type of behaviour is often influenced by a psychological bias called loss aversion, where people feel the pain of a loss more intensely than the pleasure of a gain.
+This type of behaviour is known as the "disposition effect" and is influenced by a psychological bias called loss aversion, where people feel the pain of a loss more intensely than the pleasure of a gain.
 The term "loss aversion" was first introduced by Daniel Kahneman and Amos Tversky in 1979 and has since become one of the most important concepts of behavioural finance.

 Holding onto losing trades can be particularly damaging.
-As the it can loss grows, create emotional stress and lead to decision-making. poor It's important to have a clear exit strategy in place before entering a trade.
+As the loss grows, it can create emotional stress and lead to poor decision-making. lt's important to have a clear exit strategy in place before entering a trade.
 This includes setting stop-loss orders to limit potential losses.